jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Offline remote data handling.md

                   provider: DATA_PROVIDER_REST
                   entity: customers
                   method: delete
-                  # For delete use replace, If the record has tempId it will remove all
+                  # For delete use replace, If the record has tempId it will
-                  # opperations related to the record from the queue
+                  # remove all opperations related to the record from the queue
                   queueOperation: replace
                   function: rest-delete-customer
-                  functionParameters:
+                  parameters:
                     custId: =$number(@ctx.current.item.id)
                   data:
                     id: =@ctx.current.item.id
               modal:
                 title: Are you sure?
+                description: |
-                description: =('Press Confirm to permanently delete ' & @ctx.current.item.companyName)
+                  =('Press Confirm to permanently delete ' & @ctx.current.item.companyName)
 ```

 rest-delete-customer.jigx (function)